-DOC NYC’s fourth annual Visionaries Tribute lunch was held at the Edison Ballroom on Nov.
-9, 2017.
+DOC NYC’s fifth annual Visionaries Tribute lunch will be held at the Edison Ballroom on Nov.
+8, 2018.

 Lifetime Achievement Awards are given for a distinguished output of documentaries.
 2017’s two recipients were:

 Past Lifetime Achievement recipients are Jon Alpert, Jonathan Demme, Chris Hegedus, Barbara Kopple, Albert Maysles, D.A.
 Pennebaker, Stanley Nelson, and Frederick Wiseman.
 The honorees are selected by the festival programming team, based on recommendations from the Visionaries Host Committee.

 The Leading Light Award is given to a mid-career professional who serves documentary outside of being a filmmaker.
 2017’s recipient was Cara Mertes, director of the JustFilms initiative at The Ford Foundation.
 JustFilms works globally to support artist-led films and new media projects, strengthen organizations and networks for artist-driven content and develop new leadership and resources in this field.
 Prior to leading JustFilms, Mertes served for eight years as director of the Sundance Institute Documentary Film Program; and another eight years as the executive director of the PBS documentary series POV.
 Previous winners of the Leading Light Award include Molly Thompson, Tom Quinn and Dan Cogan.